shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 Just say their nickname followed by a colon (":") or a comma (",").
-Many IRC clients will allow you to do that by typing the first letters of the nickname followed by pressing the [tab key](https://en.wikipedia.org/wiki/Tab_key) (so-called tab completion).
+Many IRC clients will allow you to do that by typing the first letters of the nickname followed by pressing the [tab key](https://en.wikipedia.org/wiki/Tab_key) (so-called "tab-completion").
 Please don't generally private message someone using the `/msg` or `/query` commands because that way other people cannot view and contribute to what you are saying.